 In the NUM model, $M_{\rm \hj}$ is completely determined by $M_{\rm vir}$, $z_{\rm form}$, and SFR at each redshift, as determined in Equation~\ref{eq:MHI}.
-This means that the \hi-halo mass relation is likely to be only affected by the different $z_{\rm form}$ and SFR distributions in different $d_{\rm fil}$ environments.
-We checked that the SFR-halo mass distributions in different $d_{\rm fil}$ bins are quite similar to each other.
-Then the different trends of the \hi-halo mass relation with $d_{\rm fil}$ could only be caused by variations of the $z_{\rm form}$ parameter.
+This means that the \hi-halo-mass relation is likely to be only affected by the different $z_{\rm form}$ and SFR distributions in different $d_{\rm fil}$ environments.
+We checked that the SFR-halo-mass distributions in different $d_{\rm fil}$ bins are quite similar to each other.
+Thus, the different trends of the \hi-halo-mass relation with $d_{\rm fil}$ could only be caused by variations in the $z_{\rm form}$ parameter.